Skip to main content

 • required schema fields are missing

-• unsupported platform value in meta.platform
+• unsupported legacy platform value in meta.platform

 TARGET_ERROR